CottageLabs/scoss-hord/docs/DEPLOY.md

                 </div>

                 <div class="answer">
                     <input name="z" type="checkbox" data-hord="value" data-hord-axisid="training" data-hord-weight="1.5" data-hord-charts="main,tailored">Regular, structured face to face RDM courses are available to all.
-Training objectives are aligned with the objectives of the institution’s RDM strategy.
+Training objectives are aligned with the objectives of the institution's RDM strategy.
                 </div>

                 <div class="answer">